Ibrahim Mukiibi

 Ibrahim Mukiibi (born 15 July 1935) is a Ugandan minister, diplomat, and entrepreneur.
-He was the powerful Minister of Internal Affairs throughout the early 1990s under president Yoweri Museveni, and has been an ambassador for Uganda to numerous foreign nations.
+He was the Minister of Internal Affairs throughout the early 1990s under president Yoweri Museveni, and has been an ambassador for Uganda to numerous foreign nations.
 He is also a successful hotelier, running the Serenada Eco-Resort with his wife Harriet on the shores of Lake Victoria.

 Political career

 Early days

 One of Mukiibi's first prominent political roles was as Uganda's ambassador to the Scandinavian countries, a position he held during the Idi Amin regime.
 He was out of political power during Apolo Milton Obote's second term, but reentered when his ally Yoweri Museveni took power.
 He also worked at the African Union on behalf of Uganda during the reign of Idi Amin.

 Minister

 Mukiibi was a prominent minister in the early days of the Yoweri Museveni regime.
 He was Minister of Foreign Affairs of Uganda from 1986, when Museveni took power, until 1988.
 He then served as the powerful Minister of Internal Affairs of Uganda from 1989 to 1994, replacing Kahinda Otafiire, who had to resign as Minister of Internal Affairs after he brandished a pistol at a woman at a Kampala bar.
 Ibrahim Mukiibi left the role in 1987, being replaced by Crispus Kiyonga.